google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs (127)Asparagus-சதாவரி Skip to main content

 Type 2 diabetes is on the rise, as is the need for safer, more effective treatments.
 According to a 2007 study, shatavari may help maintain blood sugar levels.
 It’s thought compounds within the herb stimulate insulin production, although it’s unclear exactly how.

-More study is needed, but researchers suggest understanding how shatavari impacts blood sugar may hold the key to the development of new diabetes treatments.
+More study is needed, but researchers suggest understanding how Shatavari impacts blood sugar may hold the key to the development of new diabetes treatments.

-Shatavari may be one of nature’s best kept anti-aging secrets.
+Shatavari may be one of nature’s best-kept anti-aging secrets.
 According to a 2015 study, the saponins in shatavari root helped reduce the free-radical skin damage that leads to wrinkles.
 Shatavari also helped prevent collagen breakdown.
 Collagen helps maintain your skin’s elasticity.

 According to the Anxiety and Depression Association of America, major depressive disorder affects over 16.1 million American adults yearly.
 Yet many people can’t take prescription depression medications due to negative side effects.